ReneTheMC/peeping-app/README.md

 <!-- ABOUT THE PROJECT -->
 # **About The Project**
 The Peeping App is built using Python and Django.
 Used Bootstrap for styling and templates.
-SQLite3 for our database with full CRUD operations on the
+SQLite3 for our database with full CRUD operations on the posts and accounts

 The live version of this app can be viewed [here.]()

+# **User Story**
+This social media app is built to house all of your friends social media account in one place.
+You get to save and see all the best things about your friends

 # **Built With**
 * [Heroku](https://dashboard.heroku.com/apps)